Updates 7/29/25

 - Brainstorm connections between your interests and environmental issues

-- Refine vague ideas into specific project concepts
+- Refine vague ideas into specific project options

 - Identify potential challenges and resources needed